swaldman/sbt-ethereum/src/main/paradox/method_to_the_madness.md

 ### Tab completion is essential

-_sbt-ethereum_ command names are really, really, really long.
+_sbt-ethereum_ command names are really, really, really long!

 On the bright side, the names are pretty descriptive!
 You don't need to memorize what terse incantations like `jzn` or `kxl` do.
 Commands in _sbt-ethereum_ look more like `ethContractAbiDefaultSet`, which does give some clue.
 Kind of.
 (See below!)